 0.59 (0.30, 0.89)

 Worrall, Neil; Brevig, James; Jin, Ruyun; Gluckman, Tyler J; Hunter, Robert; Ducsik, Matthew; Batkoff, Braden; and Grunkemeier, Gary, "Fifty-Percent Reduction in CABG Mortality During a 3-Year Multi-Institutional Quality Improvement Project" (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 887.